PERIODIC TABLE

 I. Their outermost shells are fully filled.
 II.
 They are generally unreactive.
 III.
 Their outermost shells are partially filled.
 IV.
 They lone pairs of electrons in their outermost shell.

 a).
-I and only
+I and II only

 b).
 II and III only